 - I’m tired of being tired and it’s all within my control.

-All that and I’m becoming more aware that my kids are looking up to me and I don’t ever want them to see me do something stupid drunk.
+On top of those reasons, I’m becoming more aware that my kids are getting older and they’re looking up to me, I don’t ever want them to see me drunk.

 At the end of the day, I asked myself what positive alcohol brought to my life and I literally could not come up with a single thing.